 Are there rules as to what I can put in falafel?

 In short, no. You can try feta-stuffed falafel.
 Or how about a Falafel Cauliflower—crispy falafel cauliflower florets, cumin cabbage slaw, umbah, zhoug, tahini, cilantro, and parsley—which is served at fast casual Middle Eastern restaurant Dez in NYC?

 Massoud makes an argument for adding curry, crab meat, and different beans when you feel like getting creative.
 “When it comes to falafel, the sky’s the limit,” he says.
-One thing that’s not up for debate, however, is dipping sauces.
+One thing that’s not up for debate, however, is a mandatory dipping sauce.
 “Tahini is the mother of all sauces when it comes to falafel,” he says.
 “However, you can really go in any direction you are in the mood for: Take your falafel to Mexico and do a green salsa, or go to China and do Szechuan tahini.”

 How should you serve your falafel?

 Maman serves his falafel with a variety of condiments for people to mix and match to enjoy the dish in different ways.
 “Everything from homemade tahini, to pickled vegetables and freshly baked pita make the flavors of falafel shine,” he says.
 Meanwhile, Massoud says, “It is impossible for me to go for a month without a traditional Lebanese falafel sandwich.
 Sometimes sticking to tradition is best: pita, falafel, fresh parsley, tomato, tahini, pickled turnips all wrapped together…it brings me joy and comfort every time.”

 Header image courtesy of Shutterstock.